RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 		x_coord = point_1.x
 		print('x-coordinate of point 1 is:', x_coord)

-Now, we are going to add another method to calculate the distance between two points
+Now, we are going to add another method to calculate the distance between two points:

 	def calc_distance_to_other_point(self, other_point):
 		"""